-We believe that gentian violet (combined with "all purpose nipple ointment", see Treatments for Problems handout #24) is the best treatment of nipple soreness due to Candida albicans for the breastfeeding mother.
+We believe that gentian violet (combined with "all purpose nipple ointment") is the best treatment of nipple soreness due to Candida albicans for the breastfeeding mother.
 This is because it works almost always, and relief is rapid.
 It is messy, and will stain clothing (actually, it usually will wash out), but not skin.
 The baby's lips will turn purple, but the purple will disappear after a few days.
 Gentian violet is available without prescription but is not available at all pharmacies.
 Call around before going out to get it.

 - About 10 ml (two teaspoons) of gentian violet is more than enough for an entire treatment.

 - Many mothers prefer doing the treatment just before bed so that they can keep their nipples exposed and not worry about staining their clothing.
 The baby should be undressed to his diaper, and the mother should be uncovered from the waist up.
 Gentian violet is messy.